 Web App Jump Start Comparison: Setup and Start

-This is the second in the author’s blog series comparing two “jump start” tools for making Java-based Web Apps: Jhipster and Cuba Framework.
-To the amusement of my colleagues at Calavista, I am constantly saying how much I hate computers.
+This is the second in the author’s blog series comparing two “jump start” tools for making Java-based Web Apps: Jhipster Cuba Framework To the amusement of my colleagues at Calavista, I am constantly saying how much I hate computers.
+I don’t, of course, but what I hate are how hard they are to do […]

 Using Alba to Test ASP.NET Services

-One of our projects at Calavista right now is helping a client modernize and optimize a large .Net application, with the end goal being everything running on .Net 5 and an order of magnitude improvement in system throughput.
+One of our projects at Calavista right now is helping a client modernize and optimize a large .Net application, with the end goal of being everything running on .Net 5 and an order of magnitude improvement in system throughput.
+As part of the effort to upgrade the web services, I took on a task to […]

 Web App Jump Start Comparison

 One thing Calavista does very well as a company is building Web Applications from scratch.
-If you have a great idea for an application and you plan to bet your life savings on building a company around it, a smart move would be to find a development organization with an on-time, within-budget record of greater then 90%, such as Calavista.
+If you have a great idea for an application and you plan to bet your life savings on building a company around it, a smart move would be to find a development organization with a on-time, within-budget record of […]

 Software and Sourdough

 My non-computer hobby since quarantine started has been making sourdough bread.
 I created my own starter and I’ve been making bread almost every weekend since last March.
-I’ve gotten pretty good at it, such that commercial bread is now unacceptable to anyone in my family.
+I’ve gotten pretty good at it, such that commercial bread now is unacceptable to anyone in my family.
+(In other words, I’m not allowed to stop making it […]

 Marten DB With Jeremy Miller